sarwarkaiser/smart-file-manager/README.md

 You can use any frontmatter property.
 For example, using `category`:

-1. Go to Settings → Topic Mover
+1. Go to Settings → Smart File Manager
 2. Set "Property Name" to `category`
 3. Add to your file: